danecando/hapi-sequelize/README.md

 This plugin is a port of the example of using sequelize with express from: http://sequelizejs.com/articles/express

 ## Installation
-I have left in the lodash.extend in for now so this plugin requires lodash to work.
-You can run npm install in the plugin directory or npm install lodash in your project root.
+npm install for the hoek dependency

 ## Setup
 See http://hapijs.com/tutorials/plugins if you're not sure how hapi plugins work but here is an example: